Getting started with gratia

 #> # ℹ 390 more rows

-which will evaluate all smooths are unevenly spaced values over the range of the covariate(s).
+which will evaluate all smooths at values that are evenly spaced over the range of the covariate(s).
 If you want to evaluate only selected smooths, you can specify which via the smooth argument.
 This takes the smooth labels which are the names of the smooths as they are known to mgcv.
 To list the labels for the smooths in use

 smooths(m)